SynapsisAI/image-gen/docs/implementation.md

 This document outlines the implementation plan for the image generation component of our project.
 The goal is to build a system that can:

 1. Generate contextual images based on input JSON files containing text summaries
-2. Use multiple AI image generation models (DALL-E and Stable Diffusion initially)
+2. Use multiple AI image generation models (DALL-E, GPT Image, and Stable Diffusion)
 3. Display generated images alongside prompts in a simple HTML interface
 4. Support future extension to additional image generation models